Rajeev-1007/Overloading-in-Cpp/README.md

 Aim: To study and implement the concept of Overloading in C++, demonstrating function overloading and operator overloading.

+Software Used: VS code

+Theory:
-Theory:Overloading in C++ allows multiple functions or operators to share the same name but behave differently based on parameter types or counts.
+Overloading in C++ allows multiple functions or operators to share the same name but behave differently based on parameter types or counts.
 It enhances code readability and flexibility.
 Function overloading defines multiple versions of a function, while operator overloading customizes how operators work with user-defined types.
 Overloading must differ in signature—not just return type.

 Constructor overloading syntax: